nvkelso/color-oracle-java/README.md

 * **Version 1.2 for [Linux](http://colororacle.org/ColorOracleJar.zip)** - Requires [Java 6 or 7](http://java.com/).
 Recent versions of Ubuntu are not supported (because of wonky Java support on Ubuntu).

+##License

+CC-BY using the [MIT License](http://opensource.org/licenses/MIT), see the LICENSE.txt file for complete details.

 ==========

 © 2006-2013 by [Bernhard Jenny](mailto:jennyb@geo.oregonstate.edu), Oregon State University.